This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If it is an energy/water debt, lodge in EWON.

-IMPORTANT: If the debt collector is in EDR then lodge in EDR.
+IMPORTANT: If the debt collector is in AFCA then lodge a dispute if they don’t agree to the amount you are offering.
 This will stop all further action until the dispute is resolved.
 The dispute is that the debt collector will not grant a reasonable request for a repayment arrangement.

 If the debt collector accepts your lump sum offer it is critical that you get their acceptance of your offer in writing.
 Any acceptance offer should state that the amount is in “full and final settlement of all monies owed”.

 Your final option is to do nothing.
-If there is no way that you can afford to repay the debt and you have no property that could be sold to repay the debt, or your income is too low to be garnisheed you may opt to do nothing.
-However, you need to keep in mind that the creditor/debt collector has six years to commence proceedings against you in relation to a debt in relation to a contract (12 years if the debt is based on a deed), and 12 years to enforce any court judgment obtained against you (in some circumstances even the 12 years to enforce judgement may be extended).
+If there is no way that you can afford to repay the debt and you have no property that could be sold to repay the debt, you may opt to do nothing.
+However, you need to keep in mind that the creditor/debt collector has six years to commence proceedings against you in relation to a debt in relation to a contract (12 years if the debt is based on a deed or a mortgage), and 12 years to enforce any court judgment obtained against you (in some circumstances even the 12 years to enforce judgement may be extended).
 You may have income or property at some time in this period.
 If this is the case, you will have to pay the debt PLUS interest, which after many years may be a large sum of money.
+See Fact Sheet: Debt Enforcement in the Local Court for more information.

 WHAT IF THE DEBT COLLECTOR OR CREDITOR IS HARASSING YOU?